Himalayan brown bear (US Embassy, Pakistan – Creative Commons Licence)

 Accepted scientific name: Ursus arctos isabellinus (Horsfield, 1826)

 Description: A large bear with thick fur which is most often sandy or reddish-brown in colour.
 The head is large and the body heavy and the legs stocky.
-Males are larger than females, ranging from 150 to 230 cm in length compared to 137 to 183 cm for the female bears.
+Males are larger than females, weighing up to 400kg (880lbs) and ranging from 150 to 230 cm in length compared to 137 to 183 cm for the female bears.

 Range: North-western and central Himalaya, including Pakistan, India, Nepal, the Tibetan Autonomous Region of China and Bhutan.
 Populations are present in the Great Himalayan National Park (Himachal Pradesh) and the Deosai National Park, Pakistan.
 May also be present in south and western Ladakh, in the upper Suru and Zanskar valleys.